neo4j-contrib/neo4j-mazerunner/README.md

     +-----------------------------------------------------------------------+
     10 rows

-You can also access the Neo4j Browser from the host OS at the URL: http://localhost:65074
+You can also access the Neo4j Browser from the host OS at the URL: `http://localhost:65074` and run the same query in the browser.

 1.0.0 Roadmap
 ================